 When asked whether conservation is important on their property, 88 percent responded yes to soil, 56 percent said yes to wildlife and 66 percent said yes to water.
 However, the land owner may not be knowledgeable about their options or how to find programs or farmers who share their goals.

-While farmers and landowners may have conflicting views regarding conservation and production practices, using no-till or strip-till improves the long-term productivity of the soil and can represent both environmental and economic benefit for the land.
+While farmers and landowners may have conflicting views regarding conservation and production practices, using no-till or strip-till improves the long-term productivity of the soil and can represent both environmental and economic benefits for the land.
 It’s worth a conversation with the land owner about the benefits of reduced tillage for preserving their land legacy.

 Bigelow, D., Borchers, A., & Hubbs, T. (2016).
 U.S. farmland ownership, tenure, and transfer (EIB-161).
 United States Department of Agriculture Economic Research Service.